ibrahimjspy/k8s-journey/Readme.md

 * Fork the repo
 * Use `README.md` in each folder as your documentation
-* Add screenshots, diagrams, or architecture notes
+* Add screenshots, diagrams, or architecture notes.